Finding HQ Materials

 Curriculum Resources

-Curriculum is determined by individual districts in New York, and the state recently ended its support for EngageNY (although archived curriculum files can still be found here, some of which are rated green by EdReports).
+Curriculum is determined by individual districts and the state recently ended its support for EngageNY (although archived curriculum files can still be found here, some of which are rated green by EdReports).
+The state also offers some context-specific resources, such as a rubric for K-3 literacy curriculum.

 Adoption Guidance & Tools